scrapinghub/scrapy-autoextract/README.rst

 This library integrates ScrapingHub's AI Enabled Automatic Data Extraction into a Scrapy spider by two different means:

-* with a downloader middleware, that injects the AutoExtract responses into ``response.meta['autoextract']`` for consumption by the spider.
+* with a downloader middleware that injects the AutoExtract responses into ``response.meta['autoextract']`` for consumption by the spider.
-* with a `scrapy-poet`_ provider that injects the responses into the callbacks
+* with a `scrapy-poet`_ provider that injects the responses as callback parameters.

 Installation